Kaizu-r/Arithmetic-Notation-Converter/README.md

 # Programming Language Used and Dependencies Utilized

-The program is written entirely in C++, with the following dependencies used in the program:
+The program is written entirely in C++, with the following dependencies used:
-* stdlib.h :
+* stdlib.h
-* iostream :
+* iostream

 # Program Features